rstacruz/backbone-patterns/README.md

 ----------------

-__The problem:__ When you have events that trigger animations, they can mess up when the user clicks to fast.
+__The problem:__ When you have events that trigger animations, they can mess up when the user clicks too fast.

 __The solution:__ Make a buffering system to ensure that animations are fired serially (one after the other) and never parallel (at the same time).